gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### Set the Local DTLS Key Management Configuration (``SCTP_DTLS_SET_LOCAL_CONFIG``)

-This socket option sets the DTLS Key Management identifiers which will be sent to the peer during the handshake, the supported DTLS roles, and whether the restart operation is supported.
+This socket option allows to set the DTLS Key Management identifiers being sent to the peer during the handshake, the supported DTLS roles, and determines whether the restart operation is supported and the use of the DTLS chunk is required.

 The following structure is used as the ``option_value``: